Understand your company's position and learn more about the options available

 Overdrawn Director's Loan accounts: Costs, Repayment, and Process

 A director’s loan account is a record of company financials which documents any transactions between the company and the director, aside from salary and dividends.
-When you don’t take money out of the company (which is not classed as dividends or payroll) your director’s loan account will have a zero balance or possibly be in credit if you have put your own money into the company or used personal funds for expenses or company assets.
+If you haven't taken money out of the company (which is not classed as dividends or payroll) your director’s loan account will have a zero balance or possibly be in credit if you have put your own money into the company.

 The complexities arise once a director’s loan account becomes overdrawn.